AdobeDocs/experience-manager-64.en/help/communities/solr.md

 The recommendation is to follow the SolrCloud instructions to install:

 * 3 SolrCloud nodes on same server
-* an external Apache ZooKeeper
+* An external Apache ZooKeeper

 It is also recommended to configure JVM to tune memory usage and garbage collection.